Crowducate/crowducate-platform/README.md

 # Warning
-We're currently migrating the development on [Crowducate-next](https://github.com/Crowducate/crowducate-next) back to this repo.
-Please read the READ.me from for more the current status of the project.
-However, *fork the development-branch* of this repo.
+We're currently migrating the development done on [Crowducate-next](https://github.com/Crowducate/crowducate-next) back to this repo.
+Please read the READ.me from [Crowducate-next](https://github.com/Crowducate/crowducate-next) for the current status of the project.
+However, *fork the development-branch* of THIS repo - not the master.
 The master of this branch is very outdated.
 For more info read this [issue](https://github.com/Crowducate/crowducate-platform/issues/99#issuecomment-114567430).
 Sorry for the temporary inconvenience.

 # About
 [Crowducate](http://www.crowducate.me/ "Crowducate Webapp") is an open education platform.